bengrunfeld/study-notes/unix_cheatsheet.md

 `echo -n "hello"; echo "world"` - you can use semi-colons `;` to break up commands on a single line, and when you press return, they will simply execute one after the other as if you have entered them seperately.

+`echo $SHELL` - Will tell you which Shell will be used to log you in.

-`echo $SHELL` - prints out which Shell you're working in.
+`echo $0` - Will show you which Shell you're working in right now.

 ##Concepts